ArchTangent-study/data-structures/python/breadth-first-search/README.md

 Breadth-First Search implementations in Python, with unit testing available via `pytest`.

+These versions of BFS return the `depth` of the first Node found, or `None` if not found.

 Edge Cases:
 - Source Node == Target Node
 - Invalid Source/Target Node